Pay Monthly Boilers: Are They Worth It?

 If you add up all the monthly payments it usually comes to more than the cost of paying for it outright.
 How much more will depend on the interest rate and length of the contract.

 The amount you pay each month will usually rise with inflation each year.
 Also, some contracts may advertise a low initial payment that then rises after the first year, so check the details of the contract.

-When a contract spans 12 years, it’s not outside the realms of possibility that you will move home in that time.
-If you do, you will leave the boiler behind and, unless the new homeowners are willing to take on the contract, you will be committed to paying for a boiler you no longer have.
-You’ll either need to continue the monthly payments or settle whatever balance is outstanding.
+If you move, you’ll leave the boiler behind and, unless the new homeowners are willing to take on the contract, you will be committed to paying for a boiler you no longer have.
+You'll either need to continue the monthly payments or settle the outstanding balance.

 Bear in mind that one of the main attractions of these schemes is the peace of mind of knowing your boiler is covered if anything goes wrong.
-However, many boilers include manufacturer warranties of 5 – 8 years anyway, so it would also be protected if you bought it outright.
+However, many boiler manufacturers include a 5 – 10 year warranty as standard, so it would also be protected if you bought it outright.